 Summary: The down payment and real estate commissions aren’t the only fees involved in buying a house.
 There are also closing costs involved.
 So, how much are closing costs in your area?

-Mortgage rates have been on a steady decline since the start of 2019 as the Federal Reserve recently decided to cut rates in an effort to keep the economy going strong, which has an impact on mortgage rates.
-In fact, the 30-year fixed rate mortgage rate is near the lowest point all year, and is expected to continue to decline.
+Mortgage rates have been on a steady decline since the start of 2019 as the Federal Reserve started cutting rates in an effort to keep the economy going strong, which has an impact on mortgage rates.
+In fact, the 30-year fixed rate mortgage rate recently dipped to its lowest point ever, and now sits at 3.65% with no expectation of it to rise much more than that throughout 2020.

 ClosingCorp, which provides residential real estate closing cost information, recently released its most recent closing cost calculations, which shows that the national average closing costs are $3,344, excluding taxes, for a single-family home.